Box-Set Binge Tonight? You’d Be Shocked by the Environmental Impact

 Conscious of helping the environment, you may have started taking fewer flights and even avoid using your car as much.

-But how about cutting back on streaming high definition videos on your smartphone or laptop?
+But how about cutting back on streaming high-definition videos on your smartphone or laptop?
 Or making fewer Google searches?
-The answer is likely to be no. But the internet and video streaming services take a huge toll on the environment.
+The answer is likely to be no. However, the internet and video streaming services take a huge toll on the environment.

 Digital technology emits 4% of Greenhouse gas emissions, according to a report by French think tank Shift, published in 2019.
 That’s more than civil aviation.
 It’s forecast to grow too, to 8% of total emissions by 2025, which would be equivalent to the current share of greenhouse emissions from cars.

-Data traffic is very energy intensive.
-It requires large scale infrastructure, at the heart of which are huge data centres.
+Data traffic is very energy-intensive.
+It requires large-scale infrastructure, at the heart of which are huge data centres.
 The biggest of these, according to an article in Yale Environment 360, cover “a million square feet or more” and “consume as much power as a city of a million people.”
-However, there are efforts to make these date centres greener.
+However, there are efforts to make these data centres greener.
 Google, for example, says it matches 100% of the energy consumed by its data centres with renewable energy.

 Shift calculated that online video viewing generated more than 300 million tonnes of carbon dioxide equivalent (MtCO2e) during 2018, to generate a carbon footprint comparable to the annual emissions of Spain.